MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/driver-verifier.md

 You don't need to download Driver Verifier, because it is included with Windows (except for Windows 10 S) in %windir%\system32\ as Verifier.exe.
 Driver Verifier is not distributed as a download package.

-For information about changes in Driver Version for Windows 8.1 and previous versions of Windows, see <a href="driver-verifier--what-s-new.md" data-raw-source="[Driver Verifier: What's New](driver-verifier--what-s-new.md)">Driver Verifier: What's New</a>.
+For information about changes in Driver Verifier for Windows 8.1 and previous versions of Windows, see <a href="driver-verifier--what-s-new.md" data-raw-source="[Driver Verifier: What's New](driver-verifier--what-s-new.md)">Driver Verifier: What's New</a>.